Trauma Dumping vs. Fair Conversation: Knowing the Difference

 Healing Without Isolation 〰️

 The answer is not to stop sharing.
-The answer is to share responsibly.
+The answer is to share with care.

-Humans are wired for connection.
+We as people are wired for connection.
 We need spaces where our pain can be witnessed without shame.
 Therapy can provide that container, a place where emotions are explored without fear of overwhelming the relationship.
 Friendships and partnerships can also hold hard conversations when there is balance, reciprocity, and care for both people involved.
+Friendship is Fair!

 Being emotionally honest is healthy.